zhaoren91/zhaoren.github.io/_pages/about.md

 # News
 12/2023: Call for paper: <a href="hhttps://spj.science.org/page/cbsystems/si/audio-inspired-methods-for-healthcare" target="_blank">Audio-Inspired Methods for Healthcare, Cyborg and Bionic Systems</a>, Submission Deadline: June 30, 2024.

+12/2023: Congratulations!
+We have a paper accepted by the M3Oriental Workshop at ACM Multimedia Asia 2023!

 07/2023: Call for papers: <a href="https://sites.google.com/view/m3oriental" target="_blank">Workshop of Multimodal, Multilingual and Multitask Modeling Technologies for Oriental Languages (M3Oriental)</a>, in ACM Multimedia Asia 2023.

 07/2023: Congratulations!
 We have two papers accepted by ITG 2023!